Quadratic estimates for degenerate elliptic systems on manifolds with lower Ricci curvature bounds and boundary value problems: Proof of quadratic estimates

 \section{Proof of quadratic estimates}

 We prove Theorem~\ref{thm:main} in this section.
 The proof is split into subsections and lemmas to increase readability.
 For the whole proof, we fix $C_{gbg}=4$ and $\beta=1/2$ and let $r_H>0$ be the harmonic radius of $M$, for these constants, as in Section~\ref{sec:covering}.
-Since we do not require a maximal harmonic radius $r_H$, we can assume that $r_H<R$.
+These choices for $C_{gbg}$ and $\beta$ are allowed, and determine the value of $r_H$, as per the discussion preceding \eqref{eq:hr0}.
+Moreover, since we will not require the maximal harmonic radius $r_H$, we can and will assume without loss of generality that $r_H<R$.
 Fix $0<T<r_H/64$ and denote balls covering $M$, as in Section~\ref{sec:covering}, by

 and write $B_i^*= B(x_i,r_H)\subset M$ for the enlarged balls on which we have charts with the estimate \eqref{eq:hr0}.
 We write $\Omega\subset \R^n$ and $\Omega^*\subset\R^n$ for Euclidean balls centered at $0$ with radii $16T$ and $r_H/2$ respectively.
 Since $C_{gbg}=4$, length dilation is at most $2$ and we have $\varphi_i(4B_i)\subset \tfrac 12\Omega$ and $\varphi_i^{-1}(\Omega^*)\subset B_i^*$ for the harmonic coordinate charts $\varphi_i$, where we without loss of generality assume that $\varphi_i(x_i)=0$.